2020PB/police-brutality/reports/Illinois.md

 ### CPD chase down protester on TV | June 1st

-Police chase protester and attack him on the ground while on live TV
+Police chase protester and attack him on the ground while on live TV.

 id: il-chicago-8